Office hours

 Exeter EX4 4RJ

-Sam is Deputy Chair of the Digital Geographies Research Group of the Royal Geographical Society.
-Between 2019 and 2025 Sam was Co-Editor-in-Chief of the open access journal Digital Geography & Society.
-Between January 2022 and August 2024 Sam was the Principle Investigator on the ESRC-funded project Algorithmic Politics after Brexit which examined the roll out of the European Union Settlement Scheme, a large digital-only scheme for gaining and proving the status of EU citizens in the UK, post-Brexit.
-Sam is a Fellow of the Royal Geographical Society and of the Higher Education Academy/AdvanceHE.
+Sam is Deputy Chair of the Royal Geographical Society (with IBG) Digital Geographies Research Group and served as Co-Editor-in-Chief of the open-access journal Digital Geography & Society from 2019 to 2025.
+From January 2022 to August 2024, Sam was Principal Investigator on the ESRC-funded project Algorithmic Politics after Brexit, which examined the rollout of the EU Settlement Scheme as a large-scale, digital-only system for governing and evidencing immigration status in post-Brexit Britain.
+He is a Fellow of the Royal Geographical Society and Advance HE.